In 2016, it’s hard to imagine a world without computer networks. (Go ahead and try it.)

 Network value is exploding

 Clearly, networks have become an indispensable part of life on planet Earth in the 21st century.
-But just how much is a network worth?Metcalf’s Law states that the value of a network is proportional to the square of the number of connected users or endpoints.
+But just how much is a network worth?Metcalfe’s Law states that the value of a network is proportional to the square of the number of connected users or endpoints.
 As more nodes are added to the network, the value of that network rises.

 Consider then the Internet of Things and the massive number of objects that are being connected.
 By Gartner’s estimates, 5.5 million new objects are added to global networks every day.
 In a just a few years, nearly 21 billion devices will come online.